knowthelist/fhem-tablet-ui/README.md

 - **data-height**   : height of the image (default 'auto')
 - **data-width**    : width of the image  (default 100%)
 - **data-fhem-cmd** : on click FHEM command
+- **data-state-get**: name of the parameter that contains the status value
+- **data-states**   : array of states
+- **data-classes**  : a array of class names.
+The additional added class is defined by the matching element of the states array compared to state-get value
 - **class**	    : nocache

 If 'data-url' is not set, then the URL for image src is built from: data-path + valueof data-get + data-suffix